 CSA stands for Community Supported Agriculture – small farms with direct links between farmers and consumers.
 CSA members help support small-scale, local agriculture by paying for their share of the season’s harvest up front, which benefits farmers as most of our expenses occur before the harvest begins, and by guaranteeing a market for our produce.
 Members then receive 20 week’s worth of exceedingly fresh, sustainably grown produce, including over 40 different crops, and join in the pleasure of being part of the farm while knowing that their food dollars stay in their local economy.
 Farmers and members collectively benefit from the CSA through the community bonds it helps build.
 I know we are better off for all of you!

-Weekly pick up times are Monday or Thursday, 3:00-7:00 at the farm.
+Weekly pick up times are Monday or Thursday, 3:00-7:00, or Saturday from noon-4:00, at the farm.
 Please do your best to come within these times.
 Early arrival slows down our set-up prep, while late arrival extends our work day.
 At the farm, members pack their own bags with the week’s harvest.
 There are directions for how much to take of each veggie.
 There are usually choices within each category of produce.
 For example, a full share might choose two bunches from a choice of greens such as lettuce, chard, bok choi, and escarole.
 When in season, there are also pick-your-own options like cut flowers, herbs, strawberries, peas, beans & cherry tomatoes.
-PYO is part of your share, there is not an extra cost.
+The PYO options are a very popular feature with many of our members.
+(PYO is part of your share, there is not an extra cost.)

 Thank you for your interest in Cobblestone Farm CSA!